 The Health and Longevity Benefits of Calorie Restriction

-A calorie restricted diet is one of the most effective methods to not only prevent diseases of ageing, but also treat and reverse disease.
+A calorie-restricted diet is one of the most effective methods to not only prevent diseases of aging but also treat and reverse disease.
 CR has the power to reverse diseases such as heart disease and diabetes within a short period of time.
 In fact, even if a person has suffered from diabetes for years, a diet like CR may be able to completely reverse it.

-Diseases of ageing are commonly treated by medication, but calorie restriction has the power to reverse them just by itself
+Diseases of aging are commonly treated with medication, but calorie restriction has the power to reverse them just by itself

 Calorie Restriction prevents many diseases